-steadfast in Malavsia's emissions reduction agenda through low carbon solutions such as the transformation of Malaysia's urban centres into Low Carbon Cities (LCC) endorsed by the Low Carbon Cities Framework (LCCF).
+We remain steadfast in drivina Malaysia's GHG emissions reduction agenda through low carbon solutions such as the transformation of Malaysia's urban centres into Low Carbon Cities (LCC) endorsed by the Low Carbon Cities Framework (LCCF).
 MGTC has been pushing for LCC adoption at municipality level, working with local authorities (PBT) to effect greater implementation of energy efficient systems across its buildings, public transportation systems, waste management and landscaping.
 This can be achieved through the introduction of rainwater harvesting, solar panels, electric busses, energy-efficient lighting, composting and recycling initiatives, walkways and